dustyroom-studio/quibli-doc/_docs/foliage-shader.md

 * Create a material
 * In the **Inspector** panel, in the **Shader** drop down menu choose **Quibli** ▶︎ **Foliage**.
-Now you can apply this material to a mesh.
+Now you can apply this material to an object on the scene or to a prefab.

 ## Parameters of the Foliage Shader